| The defeat of the Spanish Armada

 It was planned that the Spanish fleet, consisting of over 100 ships, would

-sail up from Spain along the English Channel, and meet with the forces
+sail up from Spain along the English Channel and meet with the forces of

 Together they would sail towards England.
 It was believed that this force